Bayesian model selection in additive partial linear models via locally adaptive splines: Abstract

 \section{Abstract}

-We consider a model selection problem for additive partial linear models that provide a flexible framework allowing both linear and nonlinear additive components.
-In practice, it is challenging to determine which additive components should be excluded from the model and simultaneously determine whether nonzero nonlinear components can be further simplified to linear components in the final model.
-In this paper, we propose a new Bayesian framework for data-driven model selection by conducting careful model specification, including the choice of prior distribution and of nonparametric model for the nonlinear additive components, and propose new sophisticated computational strategies.
-Our models, methods, and algorithms are deployed on a suite of numerical studies and applied to a nutritional epidemiology study.
-The numerical results show that the proposed methodology outperforms previously available methodologies in terms of effective sample sizes of the Markov chain samplers and the overall misclassification rates, especially in high-dimensional and large-sample cases.
+We provide a flexible framework for selecting among a class of additive partial linear models that allows both linear and nonlinear additive components.
+In practice, it is challenging to determine which additive components should be excluded from the model while simultaneously determining whether nonzero additive components should be represented as linear or non-linear components in the final model.
+In this paper, we propose a Bayesian model selection method that is facilitated by a carefully specified class of models, including the choice of a prior distribution and the nonparametric model used for the nonlinear additive components.
+We employ a series of latent variables that determine the effect of each variable among the three possibilities (no effect, linear effect, and nonlinear effect) and that simultaneously determine the knots of each spline for a suitable penalization of smooth functions.
+The use of a pseudo-prior distribution along with a collapsing scheme enables us to deploy well-behaved Markov chain Monte Carlo samplers, both for model selection and for fitting the preferred model.
+Our method and algorithm are deployed on a suite of numerical studies and are applied to a nutritional epidemiology study.
+The numerical results show that the proposed methodology outperforms previously available methods in terms of effective sample sizes of the Markov chain samplers and the overall misclassification rates.

 {\it Keywords:} Bayesian adaptive regression; knot-selection; function estimation; mixtures of $g$-priors; nonparametric regression.

 \spacingset{1.1}